laughtersec/Fuzzing-Reversing/Windows Internals/Processes.md

 The structure of a VAD is a binary tree, with each node representing a block of virtual memory.
 These nodes contain crucial information about the memory block, including its starting address, size and state.

 An example: A DLL is loaded into a process, a VAD node is created to record its memory region, access permissions, and the file it's mapped to.

+# Internals
+Each Windows process is represented by an executive process (`EPROCESS` structure).
+Besides containing many attributes relating to a process